 In this post, we’ll cover everything you need to know about digital nomad life in Tulum, including accommodation options, cost of living, work spaces and more!
 Keep reading to find out if the Tulum digital nomad lifestyle is right for you.

-Curious how Tulum stacks up to other popular digital destinations?
-Check out the guides below!
+Curious how Tulum stacks up to other digital nomad destinations?
+Check out our other destination guides:

 While most people visit this part of Mexico for the white sand beaches and crystal clear waters, Tulum digital nomads are drawn in by the vibrant town center, colorful street art and laidback lifestyle (though the beaches are pretty nice, too!).